No room for minimal monopole dark matter: Introduction

 The minimal dark-sector model featuring monopoles with calculable properties has an $\SO{3}$ gauge group, broken to $\SO{2}$ by a Higgs triplet vacuum expectation value \cite{Georgi:1972cj}, leading to 't Hooft-Polyakov monopoles \cite{tHooft:1974kcl, Polyakov:1974ek}.
 In this model there exists another stable DM candidate, namely a massive $W'$ gauge boson, which is the lightest state carrying electric charge under the unbroken symmetry.
 Indeed, in any model featuring a magnetic monopole, the lightest electrically-charged state will be stable as well.
-It is clearly an interesting question whether the DM abundance can be dominated by dark-sector monopoles, rather than by elementary particles with a dark electric charge.
+It is an interesting question whether the DM abundance can be dominated by dark-sector monopoles, rather than by elementary particles with dark electric charge.

 In this Letter, we will show that the answer to this question is negative for all of the parameter space of the minimal 't Hooft-Polyakov monopoles, produced during a thermal phase transition.
 With rather generic assumptions (essentially, we demand that the dark-sector couplings are in the perturbative regime, and the interactions with the SM play a subleading role), we find that the thermal $W'$ abundance always exceeds the monopole abundance by far.
-To avoid this conclusion, one should consider extensions of the minimal model, as will be elaborated on in a future publication \cite{bigpaper}.